section-engineering-education/engineering-education/articles/Choosing-between-Django-Flask-and-FastAPI/index.md

 Flask was more like an April fool's prank by the creator Armin Ronacher on the 1st of April, where he wrapped [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) and [Jinja](https://jinja.palletsprojects.com/en/2.11.x/)Surprisingly it was appreciated which made them work more on it.

 ##### Pros
 - Flask is flexible and easy.
-Most of the parts of Flask have the possibility of changing which is very unlikely for some other web frameworks.
+Most parts of Flask have the possibility of changing which is very unlikely for some other web frameworks.
 - Flask allows unit testing and would enable you to transit to a web framework by tweaking some extensions because of its built-in-development server, integrated support, etc.
 - Flask is very beginner-friendly because of its simplicity, giving room to learn and understand it better.
-It also enables devs to create apps effortlessly quickly.
+It also enables devs to create apps effortlessly and quickly.

 #### Cons
 - Flask uses Modules which is a third-party involvement and is prone to cause security breaches.
 The modules are in between the framework and the developer.
-- Flask has a singular source that implies that it will handle every request in turns, one after the other, so regardless of how many multiple requests it still takes them in turns, it takes more time.
+- Flask has a singular source that implies that it will handle every request in turns, one after the other, so regardless of how many multiple requests it still takes them in turns, which takes more time.

 ##### Flask: Use cases
 Flask can be used for commercial projects.
 It can help you get started quickly but doesn't work well for resembling a real load.
-Projects you can easily implement in flask are : E-commerce systems, Facebook/ Twitter bot, An online social network, static sites, etc. but it's not advisable to be use it for high-load enterprise software.
+Projects you can easily implement in flask are : E-commerce systems, Facebook/ Twitter bot, An online social network, static sites, etc. but it's not advisable to use it for high-load enterprise software.

 #### FastAPI
 Fast API is a modern open-source fast and highly performant Python web framework for building Web APIs and is based on Python 3.6+ standard type hints.